 When you live on Camano Island, you don’t have to choose.

-We like to say that Camano Island is the “easy drive-on Island” where there are no finicky ferry schedules, and no waiting in a crowded parking lot for hours at a time.
+We like to say that Camano Island is the “easy drive-on island” where there are no finicky ferry schedules, and no waiting in a crowded parking lot for hours at a time.
 Take a few minutes out of your day to cross a few hundred yards of bridge, and you’re on Camano Island!
-The island is close to several major urban centers: twenty minutes from Marysville or Burlington via I5, and only forty-five minutes from Bellingham or Shoreline.
+The island is close to several major urban centers: 20 minutes from Marysville or Burlington via I-5, and only 45 minutes from Bellingham or Shoreline.

 Living on an island doesn’t have to mean giving up access to the rest of the world!
 On Camano Island, we like to think we have the best of both worlds: island paradise, with abundant convenience.